 There is a new version of the brilliant Amazon Fire TV With 4K box and we took it out for a ride.
 It is an early preview so we are not sure if the final version will be identical to the one that we’ve got.
 While the old version was a very good streaming device, it is now discontinued and not sold anymore.
 Let’s take a look if the new one is much improved and what are the major differences.

-All-New Amazon Fire TV 4K Review
+Amazon Fire TV 4K Review

 What are the differences between the new and the old Amazon Fire TV?